 What about when I need to replace my roof?

 This is another big concern people have, and not without reason.
 Replacing a roof is expensive, and having to remove solar panels before you do it (and reinstall after) is a big deal, right?
-Well, kinda, so make sure to contact an Orlando roofing specialist before you start.
+Well, kinda, so make sure to contact a roofing specialist before you start.

 It costs about $1,000 (could be less or more based on installation size) to pop off existing panels to let a roofer do their thing, and then put them back on.
 And while it might be advisable to wait to install solar if you plan to replace your roof in the next few years, it might be more advisable to replace your roof sooner, and go solar before the federal solar tax credit expires.